Popular Critical Matchings in the Many-to-Many Setting: Introduction

 Note that the votes by vertices in $\AA$ while comparing $M$ and $N$ cancel out as the set of matched vertices from $\AA$-side in both the matchings are disjoint.
 This implies that $M$ is more popular than $N$ under $\cor^1_{b}$, and $N$ is more popular than $M$ under $\cor^2_{b}$.
-Thus the popularity of $M$ compared to $N$ or vice versa depends on the correspondence function $\cor$.
-We emphasize that our algorithm outputs a matching that is popular for \emph{any} choice of $\cor$.
-For this instance $\mathcal{I}$, our algorithm outputs the matching $M'=\{(a_1,b),(a_2,b),(a_3,b)\}$.
-There does not exist any correspondence function under which $M'$ is beaten by some other matching.
+Thus, the popularity of $M$ compared to $N$ or vice versa crucially depends on the correspondence function $\cor$.
+Yet, interestingly, our algorithm outputs a matching that is popular for \emph{any} choice of $\cor$.
+For the above instance $G$, our algorithm outputs the matching $M'=\{(a_1,b),(a_2,b),(a_3,b)\}$.
+It can be verified that there does not exist any correspondence function under which $M'$ is beaten by some other critical matching.

-{\bf Our results:} The main contribution of this work is an efficient algorithm to compute a popular matching in the set of critical matchings, henceforth called popular critical matching, for the many-to-many setting with two-sided preferences and two-sided lower quotas. \begin{theorem} Let $G=(\AA\cup\BB,E)$ be a bipartite graph where each vertex $v\in\AA\cup\BB$ has an associated lower quota $q^-(v)$, an upper quota $q^+(v)$ and a strict preference ordering over its neighbors.
-Then there exists a polynomial time algorithm to compute a maximum size matching $M$ that is popular in the set of critical matchings of $G$. \end{theorem}
+{\bf Our results:} The main contribution of this work is an efficient algorithm to compute a popular matching in the set of critical matchings, henceforth called popular critical matching, for the many-to-many setting with two-sided preferences and two-sided lower quotas. \begin{theorem} Let $G=(\AA\cup\BB,E)$ be a bipartite graph where each vertex $v\in\AA\cup\BB$ has an associated lower quota $q^-(v)$, an upper quota $q^+(v)$ and a strict preference ordering over its neighbours.
+Then, there exists a polynomial time algorithm to compute a maximum size matching $M$ that is popular in the set of critical matchings of $G$. \end{theorem}

+Recall the many-to-one setting without lower quotas \emph{i.e.} the \HR\ problem.
+For any instance of the \HR\ problem, the Rural Hospitals theorem~\cite{Roth86} states that every stable matching matches each hospital to the same number of residents and all the under-subscribed hospitals to the \emph{same set} of residents.
+A modified version of the Rural Hospitals theorem holds for popular matchings in the many-to-many setting without lower quotas~\cite{brandl2019two}.
+We show a similar version of the Rural Hospitals theorem for our setting:

+\begin{theorem} Let $M$ be the matching computed by our algorithm for a bipartite graph $G=(\AA\cup\BB,E)$ where each vertex $v\in\AA\cup\BB$ has an associated lower quota $q^-(v)$, an upper quota $q^+(v)$ and a strict preference ordering over its neighbours.
+Then every max-size popular critical matching of $G$ matches the same set of vertices as $ M$, and each vertex $v\in \AA\cup\BB$ matches to exactly $|M(v)|$ many vertices in every other max-size popular critical matching. \end{theorem}

+Next, we show that although we are restricting ourselves to the set of critical and popular matchings, we are not compromising too much on the size when compared to an arbitrary \emph{maximum size} matching.
+A similar result was shown in~\cite{brandl2019two} for popular matchings in the many-to-many setting without lower quotas.